 Here the fuselage plug has had several sessions of sanding and primer laid down.
 Other than the glazing (red colored) putty on the part it is starting to smooth out very nicely.

+After many sessions of sanding, priming, sanding, priming over and over again the fuselage plug as you see it above was now ready to start making the molds for the fuselage.
 That's about it for today.
 I will post the next installment of this project in a few more days once I get all the photos organized to get them ready for the next post.
 There I will cover the completion of the fuselage and hopefully the final assembly.
 I will just have to see how long the next post will be once I get that far.
 Check back soon to see the next installment.

 No comments: